fastoch/DevOps_Full_Course/README.md

 - run this command to build the image

 The image is the format we use to ship our application to a registry, so that other users or members of our team can then pull that image to create containers that run our application.
 We call such applications "containerized applications".

+The most popular image registry is **Docker Hub**.

 ---

+# 3.

+---

-# 3. Kubernetes Networking
+# 8. Kubernetes Networking

+## How do Pods simplify container networking in Kubernetes?

+Kubernetes assigns each pod a unique IP address, so pods talk to each other directly using normal IPs instead of host-level port mapping.

+All containers in a pod share the same network **namespace** and IP address, so they communicate with each other via `localhost:<port>`.

+The Kubernetes networking model requires that every pod can reach every other pod in the cluster without NAT (network address translation), across all nodes.

+This flat, NAT-free network greatly simplifies connectivity, discovery, and debugging because source IPs are preserved and packets do not traverse complex translation layers.

+## What problem do Kubernetes Services solve?

+Because pods are **ephemeral**, so are their IP address, which is why Kubernetes introduced **Services**, so that pods can be reached through stable virtual IPs.

 # Why should we use the GitOps approach?